 Free Courtesy Card

-The Library Director or designee may authorize that a temporary courtesy card, valid for up to one year, be made available to a patron who does not meet any of the above criteria.
+The Library Director or designee may authorize that a courtesy card, , be made available to a patron who does not meet any of the above criteria.

 Return all library materials on or before the due date.

 Handle the library materials borrowed with extra care.

 Pay all outstanding charges promptly to remain a borrower in good standing.